-When I first moved to Portland, a gay co-worker asked me to participate in “Queer For A Day” a national Act-Up event.
+When I first moved to Portland, a gay co-worker asked me to participate in “Queer For A Day” an event organized by Queer Nation.
 I happily agreed, not realizing that meant all day.
-I blithely pasted on my florescent green and safety orange stickers that boldly proclaimed “Dike” and “Queer” in huge black lettering and enjoyed my latte at Pioneer Square with all sorts of other temporary queers.
+I blithely pasted on my florescent green and safety orange stickers that boldly proclaimed “Dyke” and “Queer” in huge black lettering and enjoyed my latte at Pioneer Square with all sorts of other temporary queers.
 Then I went to work.

 Like many people in political activism, I began as a canvasser, one of those people who go door-to-door talking to folks about the issues and raising money to fund organizing campaigns.
 I had no fear of reprisals from my employer over my bold signage, but when I learned we were going to canvass in East County in a particular neighborhood we canvassers called “mean dog turf” my stomach began to churn.
 This was no liberal bastion of tolerance.
 I was terrified.
 My friend who had invited me to join the Queer For a Day action assured me that no one would blame me for taking off the stickers given the circumstances.
 However, I decided that gay folks don’t get to take off their gender orientation and truly, part of the purpose of Queer For a Day was to expose gay rights supporters to the un-fabulous reality of gay life – bullying, violence and homophobia.